 Ether 6:5 states the Jaredite barges were propelled by a furious wind that “did never cease to blow towards the promised land” (vs.8).
 Ether 6:11 tells us the barges were “driven forth three hundred and forty and four days upon the water.”

-The Mormon church has never really given an official position as to the route taken by the Jaredites.
-Mormon apologist Dr. Hugh Nibley defends a Pacific ocean crossing when he writes, “Whether the party moved east or west from the valley of Nimrod is not a major issue, though a number of things favor an eastern course” (Lehi in the Desert/The World of the Jaredites, pg.181).
+The Mormon Church has never really given an official position as to the route taken by the Jaredites.
+Mormon apologist Hugh Nibley defended a Pacific Ocean crossing when he writes, “Whether the party moved east or west from the valley of Nimrod is not a major issue, though a number of things favor an eastern course” (Lehi in the Desert/The World of the Jaredites, 181).

-Thomas Stuart Ferguson and LDS Seventy Milton R. Hunter speculate that the Jaredites came across the Atlantic Ocean.
-On page 36 of their book “Ancient America and the Book of Mormon,” a map shows the Jaredites arriving at the “land northward” above the narrow neck of land described by Hunter and Ferguson as the Isthmus of Tehuantepec in central America (pg.33-34).
+Thomas Stuart Ferguson and LDS Seventy Milton R. Hunter speculated that the Jaredites came across the Atlantic Ocean.
+On page 36 of their book “Ancient America and the Book of Mormon,” a map shows the Jaredites arriving at the “land northward” above the narrow neck of land described by Hunter and Ferguson as the Isthmus of Tehuantepec in central America (33-34).

 Hunter and Ferguson draw their conclusions primarily from the writings of Mesoamerican historians Ixtlilxochitl (Eesh-tleel-sho-cheetl), and Bernardino De Sahagun.
 Sahagun writes of a group of people in “seven” ships who come from the direction of Florida and landed in the port of Panuco, near Tampico, Mexico.